mattpannella/pupdate/README.md

   display-modes            Enable all Display Modes
     -p, --path                Absolute path to install location

+  prune-memories           Delete all but the latest save states for each game -p, --path                 Absolute path to install location -c, --core                 The core you want to prune memories for

   update-self              Check for updates to pupdate

   help                     Display more information on a specific command.